 In Mexican cuisine, adobo is typically a chili-centric, cook-in, marinade for meat.
 The one we’re using features ancho chilies and chile de arbol.
 Fruitily smoky and fairly mild, these two hot peppers are among the mainstays of spicy Mexican cooking.
 For our lamb birria, they’re mixed into a warmly aromatic, marinading paste with garlic, cumin, cloves, cinnamon, black peppercorns, a little vinegar, and salt.

-Now, given that lamb has a deeper, more gamey taste than either beef or pork, it’s ideally suited to being paired with pretty potent chilies.
+Now, given that lamb has a deeper, more gamey taste than other cuts of meat, it’s ideally suited to being paired with pretty potent chilies.
 That’s especially true of cuts like shoulder and leg.
 Because lamb can hold its flavors further up the Scoville scale, I added bird’s eye chilies to the mix.
 The result?
 This is an adobo with the spark of high heat that lamb always handles outstandingly well.

 And here’s why the adobo matters.
 It’s generously rubbed over and into the lamb many hours before it begins to cook slow-and-low in a big, tightly sealed — and I mean tightly sealed — Dutch oven.
 By making a few, bone-deep cuts in the lamb, you’ll ensure the adobo can really spread its flavors through the meat.
 And that will certainly happen by letting it sit overnight in your refrigerator.